Tasmanian Timber used to create refined comfort at MAP Architecture

 “We didn’t put any coating on the ceiling to allow the oak a chance breath and naturally age.”

-Tasmanian Oak was also chosen for other applications throughout the office including shelving, desks, paneling and veneer cupboards and drawers in the office kitchen.
+Tasmanian Oak was also chosen for other applications throughout the office including shelving, desks, panelling and veneer cupboards and drawers in the office kitchen.
 The inviting effect of the timber helped achieve the refined yet comfortable ambience they were looking to achieve.

 With aesthetics aside, sustainability was also of importance to the MAP Architecture team.